mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 and evaluation, etc) only to entities that can prove that they have access to the private key material.

+Actor TLS certificates have capabilities embedded in the certificate so that they can automatically acquire the relevant privileges by presenting the certificate during the handshake.
+So when using TLS, there is strictly no need to use administrative credentials, but instead issue a certificate with the right capabilities; the `console` server (which is the default server for interaction) is automatically issued a certificate with administrative capabilities when creating a CA.

+Nonetheless, it is still recommended to generate administrative credentials in case you have issues with expired certificates; you will still be able to connect to your server via the UNIX domain socket or TCP on localhost tunneled through ssh, and issue administrative commands.

 This is integrated with the `gxensemble` tool:
-- You can generate an administrative key pair with the `gxensemble admin` command.
+- You can generate an administrative key pair with the `gxensemble admin creds` command.
 The command will ask for a passphrase to encrypt the private key, and will leave the key pair in `$GERBIL_PATH/ensemble/admin.{pub,priv}`.
-- Subsequently, when attempting a senstive action that requires administrative privileges the tool will ask you to enter the passphrase in order to unlock and use the private key to elevate privileges in the servers involved.
+- Subsequently, when attempting a sensitive action via a non-TLS connection that requires administrative privileges, the tool will ask you to enter the passphrase in order to unlock and use the private key to elevate privileges in the servers involved.